ecomfe/grapher.js/doc/src/md/doc.md

 ### Including Grapher.js

-You can including Grapher.js by script tag and get a `grapher` global namespace.
+You can include Grapher.js with a script tag and will get a `grapher` global namespace.

 ```html
 <script src="grapher.js"></script>